gitaumoses4/electronics-shop/README.md

-## Project Description
+## Electronics Shop

-A simple ecommerce website created to sell electronic products, made with the Flask framework for backend and Semantic-UI for front end.
+A simple E-commerce website created to sell electronic products, made with the Flask framework for backend and Semantic-UI for front end.
 The products displayed in this website are generally test products.